 To put it simply: Companies needed a way to literally make the trains run on time.
 The Great Western Railway in Great Britain came up with a solution first, implementing a standard “railway time” in its stations in 1840.
 By adopting one single time, the Great Western Railway could ensure its trains operated on the same time table.
 Conductors could also more easily coordinate which trains were running on which tracks at a given time, lowering the chances of a crash.

 Following from this early success, US companies began adopting their own railway times in the 1880s.
 They established four standard time zones for the continental United States in 1883.

 However, many towns refused the changes, not wanting to sacrifice their independence for a corporate-mandated standard.
 Localities continued to keep their own time in addition to “railway time,” creating a dual time system that (if anything) made the issue worse.

 The federal Standard Time Act in 1918 put an end to these discrepancies.
 The act allowed the (now-defunct) Interstate Commerce Commission to create time zones.
 Though the boundaries have shifted over the decades, the four original continental US zones (Eastern, Central, Mountain and Pacific) remain.
 The legislation also temporarily established Daylight Savings Time in most of the United States, another temporal oddity.

-This map from 1913 shows the early versions of the four US time zones.
-Note how Michigan, Ohio, Indiana and many of the southern states have transferred from Central Time to Eastern Time, presumably to be on the same time as heavily populated East Coast cities like New York and Washington, DC.
+The map above from 1913 shows the early versions of the four US time zones.
+Note how Michigan, Ohio, Indiana and many of the southern states have since transferred from Central Time to Eastern Time, presumably to be on the same time as heavily populated East Coast cities like New York and Washington, DC.